Friday, November 30, 2012

 • We are not buying God’s love for us by doing spiritual “extra credit.”

-• A Friday Observance is not a form of spiritual anorexia or showmanship
+• A Friday Observance is neither a form of spiritual anorexia nor showmanship

-• The Crucifixion is not, in itself, what we mourn on Fridays: we mourn the sins that made the crucifixion necessary.
+• The Crucifixion is not, in itself, what we mourn on Fridays: we mourn the sins that made the crucifixion necessary--and our continued choices to walk in those sins.

 • We don’t feel bad about sin on Fridays so that we can cut ourselves slack at other times.